tungtokyo1108/FVS_decoder/README.md

 <img src="Logo.png" width="400">

-# AutoML_FVS: A new approach to identify a important group of brain region from fMRI databases
+# FVS_decoder: A new approach to identify a important group of brain region from fMRI databases

 ## The workflow of the algorithm